Jonathan Edwards (triple jumper): Athletics career

-Due to his strong Christian beliefs during his athletic career, discussed in more detail below, he initially refused to compete on Sundays, but eventually decided to do so in 1993.
+Because of his strong Christian beliefs during his athletic career, discussed in more detail below, he initially refused to compete on Sundays, but eventually decided to do so in 1993.
 This decision proved timely, since the qualifying round at that year's World Championships took place on a Sunday.
 He went on to win the bronze medal.

-In his breakthrough year of 1995, Edwards produced a jump of 18.43 m (60 feet 5 1/2 inches) at the European Cup.
-The leap was wind assisted and did not count for record purposes, but it was a sign of things to come as he capped an unbeaten year with a historic gold medal performance at the World Championships, in which he broke the world record twice in the same meeting.
+In his breakthrough year of 1995, Edwards produced a jump of 18.43 m (60 feet 5 1/2 inches) at the European Cup, in Villeneuve d'Asq, France, on 25 June 1995.
+The leap was wind assisted (+2.4 m/s) and did not count for record purposes and was followed by a 18.39 m jump a few minutes after (+2.4 m/s again).
+This was a sign of things to come as he capped an unbeaten year with a historic gold medal performance at the World Championships, in which he broke the world record twice in the same meeting.
 On his first jump, he became the first man to legally pass the 18-metre barrier with a jump of 18.16 m (59 feet 7 inches).
 That record lasted for about 20 minutes.
 His second jump of 18.29 m made him the first to jump 60 feet.
 During his commentary for the 2008 Summer Olympics, Edwards observed that during the 1995 World Championships, he felt as if "he could jump as far as he needed to".
 Later that same year, Edwards became the BBC Sports Personality of the Year.

 During 1996 Edwards went into the 1996 Summer Olympics as favourite and world record holder, but it was American Kenny Harrison who took the gold with a jump of 18.09 m.
 Edwards walked away with the silver after a leap of 17.88 m (the longest ever jump not to win gold).
 Edwards won the gold medal at the 2000 Summer Olympics, and was appointed a CBE shortly thereafter.
 He also won golds at the 2001 World Championships and 2002 Commonwealth Games.
 At one point in 2002, Edwards held all the gold medals for the "four majors" (Olympic Games, World Championships, Commonwealth Games and European Championships).
 He retired after the 2003 World Championships.